Kruthibharath/Kruthi_Bharath_Portfolio/README.md

 There are different ways to create a React application.
 I have choosen the best 2 ways of creating it:

-1️⃣ `Create React App` - CRA is what we've been using so far in the programme to make our React apps.
+1️⃣ `Create React App` - CRA is what we've been using everywhere to make our React apps.

 ```
-npx create-react-app@latest ./client --template typescript
+`npx create-react-app@latest ./client --template typescript`
 ```

 2️⃣ `Vite` - [Vite](https://vitejs.dev/guide/) is a popular alternative to Create React App, with faster build times and more flexibility than create-react-app.